Some results on topological currents in field theory: Topological currents

 It is worth mentioning that the above theorem also holds for gauge theories, which can be elegantly seen in case of Abelian gauge field $A_{\mu}$ defined in $2+1$ dimensional spacetime.
 Such a theory admits a topological current: $J^{\mu}_{T} = \epsilon^{\mu \nu \rho} F_{\nu \rho}$, with topological charge $Q_{T} = \int d^{2}x \: \epsilon^{ij}F_{ij}$ (here Latin indicies take values $1,2$).
 Note that conservation of topological charge is independent of gauge choice.
 In covariant gauge, the equal time commutator is $[A_{\mu}(x), F_{ij}(y)]_{x_{0}=y_{0}} = 0$, hence one has $[Q_{T}, A_{\mu}]=0$.
 Similarly in axial gauge ($A_{0}=0$), one has $[A_{i}(x), F_{jk}(y)]_{x_{0}=y_{0}} = 0$ and hence $[Q_{T}, A_{i}]=0$.

 An important implication of Theorem \ref{t1} is regarding Poincar\'{e} invariance of the theory.
 It is a well known fact that canonical energy-momentum tensor $\Theta^{\mu \nu}$ in a relativistic quantum field theory, obtained using Noether theorem is conserved $\partial_{\mu} \Theta^{\mu \nu} = 0$ and is in general not symmetric $\Theta^{\mu \nu} \neq \Theta^{\nu \mu}$.
 It was shown by Belinfante that canonical energy-momentum tensor can always be improved by adding a specifically constructed term $\partial_{\rho} \chi^{\rho \mu \nu}$ (where $\chi^{\rho \mu \nu} = - \chi^{\mu \rho \nu}$), such that improved energy-momentum tensor $T^{\mu \nu}=\Theta^{\mu \nu} + \partial_{\rho} \chi^{\rho \mu \nu}$, is symmetric $T^{\mu \nu} = T^{\nu \mu}$ \cite{nair,greiner}.
 By construction $\partial_{\mu} ( \partial_{\rho }\chi^{\rho \mu \nu} ) = 0$ identically, which ensures conservation of the improved energy-momentum tensor $\partial_{\mu} T^{\mu \nu} = 0$.
-This results in modification of canonical angular momentum tensor $M^{\mu \nu \rho}$ to improved angular momentum tensor $L^{\mu \nu \rho} = M^{\mu \nu \rho} + \partial_{\sigma} \eta^{\sigma \mu \nu \rho}$, where $\eta$ is antisymmetric in first two indicies, and can be written in terms of $\chi$.
+This results in modification of canonical angular momentum tensor $M^{\mu \nu \rho}$ to improved angular momentum tensor $L^{\mu \nu \rho} = M^{\mu \nu \rho} + \partial_{\sigma} \eta^{\sigma \mu \nu \rho}$, where $\eta$ is antisymmetric in first two indicies, and can be written in terms of $\chi$ \footnote{Redefinition of energy-momentum tensor and angular momemtum tensor is also discussed in detail in Ref. \cite{hehl}}.
 In a given theory, if the charges constructed out of canonical energy-momentum and angular momentum tensors, obey Poincar\'{e} algebra, then the theory is said to be Poincar\'{e} invariant.
 Now consider a given theory, where the charges constructed out of canonical energy-momentum and angular momentum tensors, obey Poincar\'{e} algebra.
-However, when one constructs charges out of improved energy-momentum and angular momentum tensors, one wonders whether these are guaranteed to obey Poincar\'{e} algebra in general or not.
-In other words, is it possible that for some theory, the improvements may spoil Poincar\'{e} invariance of the theory ?
+However, when one constructs charges out of improved energy-momentum and angular momentum tensors, one wonders whether these improved charges are guaranteed to obey Poincar\'{e} algebra in general or not.
 As mentioned above, both the improvements, respectively to energy-momentum and angular momentum tensor, are topological currents.
 The charges constructed out of improved tensors will differ from the canonical one by a contribution coming from the topological part, which by Theorem \ref{t1}, would not contribute to any commutation relations, and hence can not spoil Poincar\'{e} invariance of the theory.
 It is worth emphasising that, this conclusion also holds in general, that is, \emph{under any redefinition of a conserved Noether current by addition of a topological current, the commutation relations amongst Noether charges remain unaffected}.